-It is important to notice who controls the capacity to sanction when searching for the missing pieces of accountability.
-For neither form of accountability as sanctioning is controlled by those most directly affected or most vulnerable to the actions of INGOs (clients or beneficiaries).
-In other words, the main ways of sanctioning INGOs lack what Grant and Keohane called the “participation” model of accountability.
+It is important to notice who controls the capacity to sanction when searching for missing pieces of accountability.
+For neither legal nor fiscal accountability as sanctioning is necessarily controlled by those most directly affected or most vulnerable to the actions of INGOs (beneficiaries).
 Few organizations give the power of fiscal accountability to beneficiaries.
 For instance, organizations on the vanguard of participatory development such as Save the Children UK do not allow the poor to penalize agency personnel or redirect resources against staff wishes (Wenar, 2006, 17).
-Even when clients are given a voice, as we shall see in the next form of accountability, they rarely have the capacity to withdraw funding and resources.
-As a result, “Rich individuals are entirely unaccountable to the poor for discharging their responsibilities to aid.
+Here INGOs do not seem to follow the Brazilian practice of participatory budgeting (Souza 2001).
+The power to sanction fiscally or legally, therefore, is typically top-down or top-enabled.
+According to Wenar (2006) “[r]ich individuals are entirely unaccountable to the poor for discharging their responsibilities to aid.
 If rich individuals fail to provide enough resources to address severe poverty, or fail to direct their resources in ways that relieve poverty, they face no sanction whatsoever.
-The power of any collection of poor people to penalize any collection of rich people for generating insufficient or ineffective development aid is virtually zero” (2006, 9).
-The power to sanction fiscally or legally therefore is typically top-down or top-enabled.
-Although some like Michael Jennings (2012) have recommended enhancing the ability of beneficiaries to sue INGOs, most recognize that clients cannot sufficiently sanction INGOs and must depend on others (surrogates).In her insightful article, Jen Rubenstein (2007, 617) states that “accountability holders are often too weak to (help) sanction power wielders.
+The power of any collection of poor people to penalize any collection of rich people for generating insufficient or ineffective development aid is virtually zero” (9).
+Those who adopt primarily a sanctions approach to accountability tend to downplay the importance of who actually initiates and controls legal and fiscal accountability.

+Here Jennifer Rubinstein’s work (2007) on surrogate accountability holders is instructive.
+For Rubenstein (2007, 617) stresses how beneficiaries “are often too weak to (help) sanction power wielders.
 This weakness can be due to accountability holders' poverty, ill-health, illiteracy, social or political exclusion, and the dangers of organizing collectively.
 It is exacerbated by the absence of domestic and international institutions that make sanctioning powerful actors (especially transnational actors) easier.”
-As can be seen, the prevalent claim that the capacity to sanction is integral to providing the control necessary for promoting responsiveness and self-correction ignores the accountability gap surrounding who initiates and controls legal and fiscal accountability. pursue sanctions.
+Rubenstein concludes that in an unequal world we must rely on second best solutions, forms that are “feasible under conditions of inequality but deliver as many of the benefits of standard accountability.”
+Hence, Rubenstein recommends surrogate accountability.
+She recommends that surrogate accountability be evaluated by different normative criteria than standard accountability.
+I agree with Rubenstein that surrogates may be necessary and valuable for advancing the interests of beneficiaries.

+However, I am more worried about the ways that these second-best forms of accountability become reified.
+Put bluntly, it is fairly common for organizations to prioritize the well-being of the organization over those of some beneficiaries when they do conflict.
+Ironically, accountability as sanctioning can discourage listening to beneficiaries and inflict high costs on beneficiaries who pursue sanctions.